harvester/docs/docs/upgrade/troubleshooting.md

 - Check [version-specific upgrade notes](./automatic.md#upgrade-support-matrix).
 You can click the version in the support matrix table to see if there are any known issues.
 - Dive into the upgrade [design proposal](https://github.com/harvester/harvester/blob/master/enhancements/20220413-zero-downtime-upgrade.md).
 The following section briefly describes phases within an upgrade and possible diagnostic methods.

-## Diagnose the upgrade flow
+## Investigate the Upgrade Flow

-A Harvester upgrade process contains several phases.
+The Harvester upgrade process includes several phases.
     ![](/img/v1.2/upgrade/ts_upgrade_phases.png)

 ### Phase 1: Provision upgrade repository VM.